Wickslynx/RoofNut/README.md

 **2. Compile and build your application using RoofNut.**
 Implement the main rendering function using OnUiRender().

 # Current Issues:

-1. Linker not linking, Unknown function declarations when included library.
+**1. Linker not linking**, Unknown function declarations when included library.

 # Example:
 Check the example.c file in the repository for code samples.